schollii/pypubsub/docs/usage/usage_basic_tasks.rst

 .. _label-basic-tasks:

-Basic Pypubsub Tasks
+Basic PyPubSub Tasks
 ====================

-Several essential tasks supported by Pypubsub
+Several essential tasks supported by PyPubSub

 .. contents:: In this section:
    :depth: 2